riponbanik/ansible-role-foreman/README.md

 Foreman require hostname to be fqdn.
 Use Ansible hostname module to change hostname to fqdn or use the following role variable to change hostname e.g.
    foreman_hostname: foreman.vagrantup.com

+When the install is successful, foreman can be accessed using https://foreman_fqdn with default credentials below

+   User: admin
+   Password: password

 ## Role Variables
 Available variables are listed below, along with default values (see `defaults/main.yml`):